Athology: The Study of Athlete Development

 What It Means to Be an Athologist

-An Athology-trained practitioner, by contrast, is someone who has studied across multiple domains and developed knowledge in selected categories that sit within them.
-They may not be a licensed clinician or a certified strength coach.
-What they bring is a broader view of the athlete as a whole system, and the ability to see how the domains interact with each other.
-Because they have had the chance to study coursework across the four domains, they understand enough about physical development, mental performance, identity formation, and professional strategy to ask the right questions, make the right connections, and know when to call in a domain specialist.
-These are integrative practitioners, and integrative practitioners are Athologists by training.
+An Athology trained practitioner is someone who has studied across multiple domains and developed knowledge in selected categories within them, bringing a broader view of the athlete as a whole system and the ability to see how the domains interact.
+They understand enough about physical development, mental performance, identity formation, and professional strategy to ask the right questions, make the right connections, and know when to call in a domain specialist.
+Domain specialists and integrative practitioners both have a place in the field, both are essential, and Athology is the framework that connects them and gives them a shared language for the work they are each doing.

-Brewer, B. W., Van Raalte, J. L., & Linder, D. E. (1993).
+Brewer, B. W., Van Raalte, J. L., and Linder, D. E. (1993).
 Athletic identity: Hercules' muscles or Achilles heel?
-International Journal of Sport Psychology, 24(2), 237–254.
+International Journal of Sport Psychology, 24(2), 237-254.

 ICL Academy.
 (2026, March 3).
-How do student-athletes balance training and school? https://www.iclacademy.org/post/how-do-student-athletes-balance-training-and-school
+How do student athletes balance training and school? https://www.iclacademy.org/post/how-do-student-athletes-balance-training-and-school

 Lochbaum, M., et al. (2022).
 The Athletic Identity Measurement Scale: A systematic review.
-Sports Medicine – Open, 8(1).
+Sports Medicine Open, 8(1).

 NCAA.
 (2021).
 Balance your schedule.
 NCAA.org. https://www.ncaa.org/sports/2021/7/9/balance-your-schedule.aspx

-Park, S., Lavallee, D., & Tod, D. (2013).
+Park, S., Lavallee, D., and Tod, D. (2013).
 Athletes' career transition out of sport: A systematic review.
-International Review of Sport and Exercise Psychology, 6(1), 22–53.
+International Review of Sport and Exercise Psychology, 6(1), 22-53.

-Stambulova, N. B., Alfermann, D., Statler, T., & Côté, J. (2009).
+Stambulova, N. B., Alfermann, D., Statler, T., and Cote, J. (2009).
 Career development and transitions of athletes.
-International Journal of Sport and Exercise Psychology, 7(4), 395–412.
+International Journal of Sport and Exercise Psychology, 7(4), 395-412.

 Untapped Learning.
 (2025, March 22).
 Time management: The balancing act. https://untappedlearning.com/time-management-the-balancing-act/

-Weinberg, R. S., & Gould, D. (2019).
+Weinberg, R. S., and Gould, D. (2019).
 Foundations of Sport and Exercise Psychology (7th ed.).
 Human Kinetics.